-From the balmy Friday afternoon rush hour, the occasional tropical breeze whiffs in; offering instant relief and a refreshing sensation as I walked, dripping in sweat, along the bustling Ann Siang street of Singapore‘s Chinatown.
+From the balmy Friday afternoon rush hour, the occasional tropical breeze whiffs in gently; a welcome relief as I walked, dripping in sweat, along the bustling Ann Siang street of Singapore‘s Chinatown.

-After an hour’s shopping extravaganza, I felt reluctant to leave this part of town which seems to resist sterilization – where the olfactory sense is constantly disturbed by a kind of sweet smelling chaos of human perspiration mixed with the earthy aroma of sandalwood, wafts of thick incense and an overwhelmingly powering durian stench.
+After an hour’s shopping extravaganza, I felt reluctant to leave this part of town which seems to resist sterilization – where the olfactory sense is steadily agitated by a kind of sweet smelling chaos of human perspiration mixed with the earthy aroma of sandalwood, wafts of thick incense and a honking, heady durian smell.

-Passing several blocks of gleaming high-rises and escaping from the frantic crowd, I turned into a quiet corner where an array of vibrantly-painted shophouses displaying feng-shui mirrors and hanging red Chinese lanterns stood.
+Passing several blocks of gleaming high-rises and escaping from the frantic crowd, I turned into a quiet corner where an array of vibrantly-painted shophouses displaying feng-shui mirrors and dropping red Chinese lanterns stood.
 At a glance, the scene conjures up what it was like in earlier times.
-When some of these shophouses were opium dens, the majority were crammed with immigrants from mainland China, India and neighboring Malaysia.
+When some of these shophouses were opium dens, crammed with immigrants from mainland China, India and neighboring Malaysia.

 After having visited Singapore several times in the past, I felt the need of placing my finger on the beating pulse of the city once more.
 While it was hard not to be distracted by the underground air-conditioned walkways, vibrant shopping malls and the fast-paced atmosphere similar to New York, yet it’s a breathing city with slanted eyes speaking in a lovely ‘Singlish’ lilt.